Gay Dictionary Spanish

 Means sissy.
 It comes from the patriarchal identification homosexual = prostitute, because Sarasa means pest, woman of ill repute.
 Derogatory.

-Serie or also "D Series", are expressions used in the 70s and 80s to point to homosexual or effeminate man, that appear in Martin and Leon dictionaries of slang, but we could not find explanation of the origin or motives.
+Serie or also “D Series”, are expressions used in the 70s and 80s to name homosexual or effeminate man, that appear in Martin and Leon dictionaries of slang, but we could not find an explanation of the origin or motives.
 The relation with homosexuality could be an issue of quality, as A series could be better than D series, considering homosexuality as something defective.
-We have also found "B Series" which reminds us of the expression of Finnish language B-Rapun Poika or boy of B stairs.
+We have also found “B Series” which reminds us of the expression of Finnish language B-Rapun Poika or boy of B stairs.+

-At first, is the name given to the people living in Sodom, the mythical city of Palestine, that according to the Bible, was destroyed by the divine fire because of the lack of hospitality of its inhabitants.
-However, as we explained in our blog article "Word of God", the word sodomite was changing it meaning with the successive and biased translations of the Bible.
+Sodomita was, initially, the name given to the people living in Sodom, the mythical city of Palestine, that according to the Bible, was destroyed by the divine fire because of the lack of hospitality of its inhabitants.
+However, as we explained in our blog article “Word of God”, the word sodomita was changing it meaning with the successive and biased translations of the Bible.

-First, the word sodomite was used to condemn any sexual practice that had no reproductive purposes, but with successive translations of the Bible, finally used to condemn only anal sex between men.
-However, in the beginning the word sodomite was not used primarily to describe the person, but was used to a greater extent to condemn their actions, ie sodomy, which in many texts also included sex with animals.
+First, the word sodomita was used to condemn any sexual practice that had no reproductive purposes, but with successive translations of the Bible, finally used to condemn only anal sex between men.
+However, in the beginning, the word sodomita was not used primarily to describe the person but was used to a greater extent to condemn their actions, ie sodomy, which in many texts also included sex with animals.

 It is in this medieval times when sodomy becomes a crime severely punished by the Inquisition and in the great sin among sins, which until the 17th century was reducing its scope of application to finally mean anal sex between men.